NERSC/buildtest-nersc/README.md

-# buildtest-cori
+# buildtest-nersc

 This repo is testsuite for Cori and Perlmutter system at NERSC using buildtest.
-A mirror of this repository is located at https://github.com/buildtesters/buildtest-cori that is public facing.
+A mirror of this repository is located at https://github.com/buildtesters/buildtest-nersc that is public facing.

 ## Setup